 Money may not be the key to happiness, but it seems US personal debt can easily be a source of misery.
 Half of all Americans say their finances often cause them to feel anxious, insecure, and afraid.
 A quarter say the issue makes them feel unpleasant “all the time.”

-14. The total consumer debt – mortgage and non-mortgage combined – in Canada reached $2.21 trillion in the fourth quarter of 2018.
+14. The total consumer debt – mortgage and non-mortgage combined – in Canada reached $2.25 trillion in the 2nd quarter of 2019.

 15. Credit cards and mortgages combined account for about two-thirds of total American consumer debt.

 Credit card debt has grown 6% since 2017 and now comprises 33% of consumer debt.
 Car loans account for 9%, while student loans amount to about 8% of overall debt.